 Community Garden Guidelines

 Nimmo Garden offers Community Plots annually on a first come, first served basis.
 Plots are 10 ft. x 10ft.
-The cost is $30 per plot (multiple plot discounts are available).
+The cost is $40 per plot.

 Guidelines are simple:

 1) Please no herbicides or pesticides.
 The Nimmo Garden follows organic practices to be good stewards of God’s earth.
 Let us know what fertilizers if any you would like to use.
 Also no rebar (cause problems for the tiller), and no fabric weed barrier, unless approved by the advisory board.

 2) Love your neighbors – do nothing with another person’s plot without their express permission.

 3) Plot preparation and amending: we will provide compost from a local supplier.
 The Community plots will be tilled for in early spring, before planting begins.
 If you would like to be trained to use our tillers let us know.